rs01247/forward-support/README.md

 * Network
 * Hardware

 The user will add a brief description of the issue.
-An email confirmation will be sent out to them, nothing the ticket status.
+An email confirmation will be sent out to them, with the ticket status.

-The status of a ticket will be one of the following:
+The status of a ticket will be listed as follows:

 * Open
 * In Progress
 * Complete
 * Closed

-Each status change generates an email with a notation of the current status.
+Each status change generates an email with a notation of the current status change.

-ONLY the Admin user can update or change a status.
+ONLY the Admin user can update, change a status, or assign a ticket to a department.

-The Admin role will see all the current tickets that are live and what the actual status is.
+The Admin role will see all the current tickets that are currently live and what the actual status is.
 The Admin will see the following:

 * User who submitted ticket
 * Type of issue